isabella232/limitless-flows-blueprint/blueprint/index.md

 |Limitless - Get Full Event from SmartCrowd v1|Web Services|N/A| - Open messaging flow - Email flow - Chat flow</p>|Retrieves Expert Dialogue and SmartCrowd Message Status events from the Limitless event queue.|
 |Limitless Send Email Reply v1|Web Services|N/A|- Email flow|Send the Expert response via email using an SMTP server.|
 |Limitless - Shorten Link v1|Web Services|N/A| - Open messaging flow - Email flow - Chat flow |Used to call out to a 3rd Party url shortener to reduce the size of the CSAT link.
 The example url here is for Bitly: <https://bitly.com/> and to use that service you will need a Bitly account and then to input your account specific token into the header.
 You can also replace Bitly with your url shortner of choice.|
-After importing all the data actions, you will need to publish them so that they can be used in our Architect flows.
+After importing all the data actions, you will need to publish them to be used in our Architect flows.

 ## **The Architect Flows**